 When people think of Microsoft Outlook, they think of their grandfather’s email client.
 But did you know there’s also a free online version of Outlook?
 There is, and today we’re going to compare the desktop and the online version head-to-head.

-The obvious difference between Outlook desktop and Outlook web is that the desktop version isn’t free – it comes as part of the Office package, which isn’t cheap unless you’re a student or educator.
+The obvious difference between Outlook desktop and Outlook web is that the desktop version isn’t free – it comes as part of the Microsoft Office package, which isn’t cheap unless you’re a student or educator.

-How does the free Outlook web version measure up against its paid desktop counterpart?
+How does the free Microsoft Outlook web version measure up against its paid desktop counterpart?
 Let’s have a closer look.

 The Email Layout

-You use Outlook on the web just like you’d use your Gmail account.
+You use Microsoft Outlook on the web just like you’d use your Gmail account.
 Outlook’s online email client also allows you to integrate multiple email accounts in one place, such as your live.com account, formerly known as Hotmail.

-Comparing the layout of Outlook.com to the Outlook desktop application, the similarities between the two layouts become very clear.
+Comparing the layout of Outlook.com to the Microsoft Outlook desktop application, the similarities between the two layouts become very clear.

 Account navigation, including all of the sub-folders, show up in the left pane, and the actual emails and email previews show up on the right.
 This is true for both online and desktop clients.